darcnite3000/auto-mail/README.md

 #### `yarn build`
-runs the root building script. can take a `--config` argument to designate the location of the config file **NB:** this assumes that the `dist` directory exists
+runs the root building script. can take a `--config` argument to designate the location of the config file.

+**NB:** this assumes that the `dist` directory exists

 #### `yarn server`